The first 3 Jesuits

 bombing of Pearl Harbor

-to the Tripartite Pact, Japan was supposed to attack the Soviet Union
+signatory to the Tripartite Pact, Japan was supposed to attack the Soviet

-in the East, while Germany attacked in the West.
-This did not happen however
+Union in the East, while Germany attacked in the West.
+This did not

-1939, the Japanese Kwantung army was attacked and almost annihilated by
+May 1939, the Japanese Kwantung army was attacked and almost annihilated

 This